Vollinger0/esm/readme.md

 ### EAH limitations
 - EAH's "Run shell" task does not support passing parameters to scripts as command line arguments, so you have to create custom batch files for every command you want to execute there.
 - EAH's "Run shell" task calls are **synchroneous**.
-This means that EAH will be blocked until the script finished.
+This means that EAH will be **blocked** until the script finished.
 Use the -async scripts to solve that.
 - If you configure your **own "dedicated.yaml"** in EAH **and** use a dedicated start script, it will **not use that dedicated.yaml** to start the server automatically!
 You will have to configure that in your own dedicated start script.
-If you use the esm-provided script, check its configuration.
+If you use the provided script, it will do that for you.
 - EAH's "wipe savegame" deletes only half the stuff that should be deleted (no cache, no EAH data, no logs, no backups etc.)
-- EAH's "wipe empty savegame" ignores terrain placeables and can take ~40 hours for a 30GB savegame
+- EAH's "wipe empty savegame" ignores terrain placeables and can take **~40 hours** for a 30GB savegame
 - EAH's backup system does not work properly for large savegames.
 Its "cleanup" method starts removing backups after a few hours already.
 Also, creating a full backup for a huge savegames can take **hours**.
 Deleting takes **hours** too - you guessed right, if you're unlucky, EAH could kill your server.

 ## RUNNING WITHOUT EAH